Are Mental Health Challenges Sin, Weak Faith, & Spiritual Warfare? No — Removing Stigma, Renewing Joyful Minds

 When we mess up (sin), we also arise in Christ's victory, not stay in condemnation or guilt (Romans 8:1-4, 1 John 3:19)

-A great quote from Mother Teresa (who also dealt with dark depression):
+This is a great quote from Mother Teresa about sin (who also dealt with dark depression):

 “Confess you sin and be finished with it.
 God’s mercy is greater than your sin …” (1)

-Again, it’s not sin that caused the mental health challenge, but it may be causing poor coping.
+Again, it’s not sin that caused the mental health challenge, but it may be causing poor coping — choices.
 But we minister grace, love, and victory — I’ve seen many overcome despite their challenging mental health condition (and symptoms decrease)!

 Weak faith?

-I find that they actually have some of the most amazing, childlike faith to move mountains.
+I find that individuals and families living with mental health challenges actually have some of the most amazing, childlike faith to move mountains.
 Their challenges and conditions would cause most people to give up on God, but you’d be surprised how many don’t (individuals, spouses, families) — they keep seeking God as best they know.
+Despite the incredible pain, the doubt, and pulling away from church (being misunderstood and overwhelmed), they do not shrink back, but endure (Hebrews 10:34-39).
 I believe that melts God’s heart and always leaves me amazed (the real heroes of the faith).

 Sometimes I like to flip the script.
 I remember working with a family who felt like they were failing God with their loved one’s mental health challenge — but it was others who were giving them that impression.
 I said, “What if you are truly trusting God and maybe He is saying … I trust you.”
 That changed the whole scope of the conversation and a whole new outlook (we have a devotional on Trust for families and Spiritual Growth for the individual journey).